 What is Phase I ESA?

 The Phase I ESA is a property assessment conducted to determine the levels and types of contaminants on a property.
-A property may be contaminated as a result from the activities that took place on the site (or a nearby property.)
+A property may be contaminated as a result of the activities that took place on the site (or nearby property.)